 Coarse pores are the result of a lack of tone in the skin.
 The pore openings are distended by effete matter which the pores are too sluggish to expel completely.
 For this reason, thorough cleansing is necessary to correct this fault and prevent blackheads and infections from developing in the languid pores.

 The thinking behind this approach viewed the relationship between the pores and the skin as two-way.
 A build-up of wastes in the skin caused by ‘clogged’ pores could ‘stagnate’ the blood circulation.
 This would make the pores ‘sluggish’, ‘congesting’ the skin and exacerbating the original problem, which in turn would make it even more difficult for the pores to function properly.
-Consequently, cleansing was often accompanied by massage or patting to improve skin circulation, and/or astringents or ice to improve the tone of the skin, stimulate it and close the pores.
-Many beauty writers erroneously thought that skin pores were opened and closed by muscles that could also be toned or tightened with ice or an astringent.
+Consequently, cleansing was often accompanied by massage or patting to increase blood flow to the skin, and/or astringents or ice to improve the tone of the skin, stimulate it and close the pores.
+Many beauty writers erroneously thought that skin pores were opened and closed by muscles which could also be toned or tightened with ice or an astringent.

-In addition, exfoliation – through the use of a rough towel, flesh brush or an exfoliant like almond meal – was frequently recommended to deep cleanse the skin and remove any surface impediments to the free flow of material from the pores.
+In addition, exfoliation – through the use of a rough towel, flesh brush or a mild abrasive like almond meal – was frequently recommended to deep cleanse the skin and remove any surface impediments to the free flow of material from the pores.